Boomer Esiason: Cincinnati Bengals (second stint)

 Esiason contemplated retirement in the offseason, but was talked into playing one more season with the Bengals, now with Coslet as coach.
 He was effective after replacing Jeff Blake midway through the 1997 campaign, throwing for 13 touchdowns against only two interceptions, and garnering a passer rating of 106.9 for the season.
 The Bengals were 3–8 with Blake under center.
 With Esiason at quarterback, they won four of their last five games and scored over 30 points four times.
 Twice they broke 40 points, in a 44–42 loss to the Philadelphia Eagles and in a 41–14 win over the Tennessee Oilers.
-Esiason debated closely for playing in 1998, since he liked playing for Coslet and QB coach Ken Anderson, stating that a contract offer good enough for him to not refuse would've turned the table for him to return, as he was offered an analyst's position on ABC's Monday Night Football for the third year in a row.
+Esiason debated closely for playing in 1998, since he liked playing for Coslet and quarterbacks coach Ken Anderson, stating that a contract offer good enough for him to not refuse would've turned the table for him to return, as he was offered an analyst's position on ABC's Monday Night Football for the third year in a row.

 On December 21, 1997, Esiason played his last NFL game.
 He threw two touchdowns on the day, with a 79-yard touchdown pass to wide receiver Darnay Scott being his last touchdown pass in a 16–14 victory over the Baltimore Ravens.